 Staten Island Foreclosed Homes are emerging from all the neighborhoods mentioned above.
 Therefore home buyers for their own occupation and investors for rental income, have a very wide choice of properties like – single-family homes; villas of Victorian style; multi-residential condos as well as modern apartments – to choose from.

 Prior to the foreclosure crisis, home buying was only a dream in these prime locations and posh neighborhoods.
 Owing to the mad rush of people with a frenzy of buying a piece of equity in these areas, helped by free-flow of mortgage just for the asking, prices of properties in Staten Island as a whole soared sky-high.
 But once the US economy slid downwards, it brought forth cyclical effects in the financial markets and hit the Real Estate markets by the foreclosure crisis.
 Over 800,000 properties all over the United States are struggling with foreclosure filings including the financially affluent Staten Island.

-Because of the abundance of properties listed for distress sale, the prices of properties have plummeted deep down.
-This is the case with Staten Island Foreclosed Homes as well.
-New York State foreclosure laws admit only judicial proceedings for foreclosing properties by mortgage lenders.
 As such the entire foreclosure process takes the longest time – nearly 15 months – in New York State.
 This is the reason why there are more properties lying in the pre-foreclosure stage, due to prolonged Court proceedings.